Royal College of Science: History

-The Normal School of Science, responsible for subjects including physics, chemistry, mechanics, biology and agriculture, steadily established its own identity, and in 1890 the name Royal College of Science was granted by Royal Consent.
+The Normal School of Science, responsible for subjects including physics, chemistry, mechanics, biology, and agriculture, steadily established its own identity, and in 1890, the name Royal College of Science was granted by Royal Consent.

 The RCS and the Royal School of Mines subsequently merged in 1907 with the City and Guilds Central Technical College to form the Imperial College of Science and Technology, each continuing as a Constituent College of Imperial, which then joined the University of London in 1929.
 This administrative structure continued until 2002, surviving Imperial's mergers with a number of medical schools, which were formed into a fourth constituent college; and Imperial's merger in 2000 with Wye College, of which roughly one-fifth became designated as part of the Royal College of Science.

 In 2002, Imperial abolished all the constituent colleges, including the Royal College of Science, in favour of a new faculty structure.
 The RCS was split into the Faculties of Physical and Life Sciences.
-However, in 2005 it was announced that the Faculties of Physical and Life Sciences would be re-merged to form the Faculty of Natural Sciences.
-This re-forms the original RCS structure, encompassing all the science departments of Imperial College.
+However, in 2005, it was announced that the Faculties of Physical and Life Sciences would be re-merged to form the Faculty of Natural Sciences.
+This reformed the original RCS structure, encompassing all the science departments of Imperial College.
 Overall, it has amounted to no more than a name change from RCS to Faculty of Natural Sciences, and the new faculty students' union has resurrected the name "Royal College of Science Union".